nuuuwan/lk_budget_2025/docs/speech.md

-Budget Speech - 2025
+# Budget Speech - 2025

-mEu Fkhu jprhehaf;f, epjp> jpl;lkply; kw;Wk; nghUshjhu mgptpUj;jp mikr;ru;

-Anura Kumara Dissanayake, Minister of Finance, Planning and Economic Development
+*By Anura Kumara Dissanayake, Minister of Finance, Planning and Economic Development*

-79th Budget Speech

-17th  February 2025

-Parliament of Sri Lanka
+*79th Budget Speech, 17th  February 2025, Parliament of Sri Lanka*

-Budget Speech - 2025

-Preamble
+## Preamble

 Honourable Speaker, it is our pleasure to present the first National Budget of our